Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: DESI EDR ECLEs

 Arbok was identified by \sleipnir\ as a potential ECLE based on the presence of weak but consistent \Fevii\ emission lines.
 A visual inspection of the spectrum confirmed this automated assessment, whilst also revealing the presence of very broad H features.

-Arbok was also spectroscopically observed by the SDSS BOSS (MJD~55480 i.e., $\sim$~10~yrs prior to the DESI spectrum).
-The SDSS automatic analysis pipeline incorrectly identified the broad H$\alpha$ feature as Ly$\alpha$ emission, resulting in an erroneous redshift determination of z=6.6, which excluded the spectrum from our previous BOSS ECLE search \citep{callow_2025_rateextremecoronal}.
+Arbok was also spectroscopically observed by the SDSS BOSS (MJD~55480 i.e., $\sim$~10~yr prior to the DESI spectrum).
+The SDSS automatic analysis pipeline incorrectly identified the broad H$\alpha$ feature as Ly$\alpha$ emission, resulting in an erroneous redshift determination of $z=6.6$, which excluded the spectrum from our previous BOSS ECLE search \citep{callow_2025_rateextremecoronal}.
 A comparison between the two spectra, including detailed comparisons of the \Fevii\ emission lines, is shown in Fig.~\ref{fig:Arbok_Spec_Comp}.
-We note that the SDSS Legacy and DESI spectra were obtained with fibres of differing diameter (2 and 1.5 arcseconds, respectively).
+We note that the SDSS Legacy and DESI spectra were obtained with fibers of differing diameter ($2''$ and $1.5''$, respectively).
 As such, the two spectra do not explore identical regions of the galaxy despite both being centred on the nucleus.
-We have previously explored the potential effect this aperture size difference may have on the interpretation of ECLEs through our analysis of synthetic aperture spectra derived from a MaNGA IFU spectral dataset of the host of the CrL-TDE AT~2018dyk and found this effect to be negligible \citep{clark_2025_2018dyktidaldisruption}.
-While we do not have corresponding MaNGA data of Arbok for a similar level of comparison, we find it unlikely that the aperture size difference would significantly influence the overall spectral properties observed.
-We do, however, note that the redshift of Arbok is $\sim$~0.4 compared to the $\sim$~0.04 redshift of AT~2018dyk, which means the the physical size differences between the apertures are larger in this case.
+We have previously explored the potential effect this aperture-size difference may have on the interpretation of ECLEs through our analysis of synthetic aperture spectra derived from a MaNGA IFU spectral dataset of the host of the CrL-TDE AT~2018dyk and found it to be negligible \citep{clark_2025_2018dyktidaldisruption}.
+While we do not have corresponding MaNGA data of Arbok for a similar level of comparison, we find it unlikely that the aperture-size difference would significantly influence the overall spectral properties observed.
+We do, however, note that the redshift of Arbok is $\sim$~0.4 compared to the $\sim$~0.04 redshift of AT~2018dyk, which means the physical size differences between the apertures are larger in this case.

-The spectral comparison reveals the optical spectrum of Arbok to be largely unchanged over the intervening 10.5~yrs.
-The weak \Fevii\ coronal line emission was already present at the time of the SDSS spectrum, in addition to prominent \Neiii\ and \Nev\ emission features.
+The spectral comparison reveals the optical spectrum of Arbok to be largely unchanged over the intervening 10.5~yr.
+The weak \Fevii\ coronal line emission was already present at the time of the SDSS spectrum, in addition to prominent \Neiii\ and \Nev\ lines.
 Variability in the broad H$\alpha$ and H$\beta$ complexes is observed with changes in the line profiles, with the features being relatively stronger in the DESI spectrum.
 Despite this, their presence in the SDSS spectrum confirms that they are not related to the occurrence of a transient outburst.